MartinMiles/Sifon/Sifon.UK.Website/CreatingPlugin.md

 ![Output hostname plugin](https://raw.githubusercontent.com/wiki/MartinMiles/Sifon/img/Plugins/OutputHostname.png "Output hostname plugin")

 The easiest way to change a profile (if you got more than one of them) is by using a profile selector dropdown at the top-right area of a main Sifon screen.
 If you need to create a new one or modify existing, please use "Profiles" menu.
-Active profile is also whown at the main window header, so that user cat easily distinguish them and also identify if it's a local or remote one.
+Active profile is also shown at the main window header, so that user cat easily distinguish them and also identify if it's a local or remote one.

 ## Parameters

-Of course, you would want your scripts to receive parameters from a current profile so that you can much more benefit from a one-click profile switching, rather than simply swich between local and remote profile, as shown above.
+Of course, you would want your scripts to receive parameters from a current profile so that you can much more benefit from a one-click profile switching, rather than simply switch between local and remote profile, as shown above.
 Parameters are declared exactly that same as traditional PowerShell scripts do.

 Example of a plugin script 'receiving' parameters: